alicksc/alicksc/README.md

 I'm currently a Computer Science student at the University of Nevada, Las Vegas (UNLV) and learning full-stack development.
-I'm passionate about building tools that solve-real world problems, and hope to write code that can save lives!
+I'm passionate about building tools that solve-real world problems and hope to write code that can make a positive difference for others!

 ---